Alamance Community College Data & Information Overview

 Freshmen Retention Rate

-How Much Does Alamance Community College Cost?overall average net price of ACC is $10,142.
+How Much Does Alamance Community College Cost?overall average net price of ACC is $14,724.
 The affordability of the school largely depends on your financial need since net price varies by income group.
-See the table below for the net price for different income groups.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of ACC, see our tuition and fees and room and board pages.

-How Much Money Do ACC Graduates Make?students who graduate from ACC with a bachelor's degree go on to jobs where they make an average salary of $26,900 in their early years.
-This is about 32% less that the average pay for college graduates overall.
+How Much Money Do ACC Graduates Make?students who graduate with a bachelor's degree from ACC make about $31,762 a year during their first few years of employment after graduation.
+This is about 25% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of Alamance Community College